MyronKoch-dev/oop-1/README.md

 ## Testing

-The project includes a comprehensive integration test suite built with Jest to ensure the backend API (`/api/onboarding/message`) functions correctly.
+The project includes a comprehensive integration test suite built with Jest to ensure the backend API (`/api/onboarding/message`) functions correctly, now including tests for the scoring-based path determination and session handling.

 **To run the tests:**